davidmoten/xuml-tools/README.md

 ---------------
 Requirements:

-* java 1.7 or later runtime (due to specific jaxb dependencies at the moment)
+* JDK 1.7 (due to specific jaxb dependencies at the moment)
 * maven 3 (for building from source)

 Until the project has matured enough to release artifacts to Maven Central repository this is how to locally install the artfacts from source (Maven 3 required):